flammie/flammie.github.io/my-english.markdown

 language speakers.
 It is also next to impossible to know for sure which of these words convey negative attitudes, ignorance or dismissal for a non-native speaker.
 Just to keep in mind.

+### Numerals of things

+I notice a lot that people of many non-Finnish languages have troubles following when I use numerals without explicit context, something which is very common in spoken Finnish; bus numbers, house numbers, dates and times are only expressed with the numerals.
+So I say, *Let's meet at 5 on the 28th in the 92, I'll come on the 8* (Finnish: "Nähään 5:ltä (viieltä) 28. (kaheskytkaheksas) 92:ssa (ysikakkosessa) tuun 8:lla (kasilla)").
+Foreign languages seem to require more context like *at 5 o clock*, *the 28th day of this month*, *the house number 92*, and *the bus numbered 8*.